saptarshibasu/aws-study/README.md

   * **Regional edge caches** with larger caches than POP and holding less popular contents between POP and origin server
   * Data transfer over **Amazon's backbone network** between the origin server and the edge location
   * **Persistent connections** with the origin server
-* Default caching behavior -
+* **Default caching** behavior -
   * period - 24 hours
   * Don't cache based on caching headers
-* You can use the Cache-Control and Expires headers to control how long objects stay in the cache.
+* You can use the Cache-Control and Expires **headers** to control how long objects stay in the cache.
 Settings for Minimum TTL, Default TTL, and Maximum TTL also affect cache duration
-* After a file expires in cache, the next time the edge location gets a user request for the file, CloudFront forwards the request to the origin server to verify that the cache contains the latest version of the file.
-The response from the origin depends on whether the file has changed:
+* After a **file expires** in cache, subsequent edge location requests are forwarded to the origin server.
+The response from the origin -
-  * If the CloudFront cache already has the latest version, the origin returns a 304 status code (Not Modified)
+  * 304 status code (Not Modified), if the cache has the latest version
-  * If the CloudFront cache does not have the latest version, the origin returns a 200 status code (OK) and the latest version of the file
+  * 200 status code (OK) and the latest version of the file, if the cache doesn't have the latest version
-* By default, CloudFront don't automatically compress contents
+* By default, CloudFront doesn't automatically **compress** contents
-* To access the contents from domain,, say www.example.com
+* To access the contents from **own domain**,, say www.example.com
   * Add a CNAME in CloudFront for www.example.com
   * Add a CNAME in DNS to route traffic to the CloudFront for a query against www.example.com
-* Choose a certificate to use that covers the alternate domain name.
+* Choose a **certificate** to use that covers the alternate domain name.
 The list of certificates can include any of the following:
-  * Certificates provided by AWS Certificate Manager
+  * Certificates provided by AWS Certificate Manager (ACM)
   * Certificates that you purchased from a third-party certificate authority and uploaded to ACM
   * Certificates that you purchased from a third-party certificate authority and uploaded to the IAM certificate store
-* Popular with S3, but also works with **EC2 & Load Balancer**
+* **Origin server** could be S3, EC2, ELB or any external server
-* Supports **RTMP (media)** protocol
+* A distribution can hanve a maximum 10 **origin servers** (soft limit)
-* Video content
+* Video content -
-  * HTTP / HTTPS
+  * **HTTP / HTTPS**
     * Apple HTTP Live Streaming (HLS)
     * Microsoft Smooth Streaming
-  * RTMP
+  * **RTMP**
     * Adobe Flash multimedia content
 * **Origin Access Identity (OAI)** is an user used by CloudFront to access the S3 files
 * **S3 bucket policy** gives access to OAI and thus preventing users from directly accessing the S3 files bypassing the Cloudfront
 * CloudFront **accesslogs** can be stored in an S3 bucket - contains detailed information about every user request that CloudFront receives
-* To serve the media of a WordPress website from CloudFront use the Apache .htaccess file to rewrite the URLs
+* Supports **SNI** (Server Name Indication - a TLS extension).
+This allows CloudFront (also [ELB](#elb)) distributions to support multiple TLS certificates
-* Supports **SNI** (Server Name Indication).
-This allows CloudFront distributions to support multiple TLS certificates
+* **SNI** enables to serve multiple websites with different domain and certificates from the same IP and port.
+The webserver (e.g. Apache web server) can be configured to have separate document root for each domain (certificate)
-* The data transfer out of CloudFront is not chargeable
+* **Invalidation requests** to remove something from the cache is chargeable - removes both from regional edge cache and POP
-* **Invalidation requests** to remove something from the cache is chargeable - removes both from regional edge cache and POP.
-Avoid invalidation request charges and unpredictable caching behavior use versions in file names or directory names for changes to take effect immediately (Only invalidation of index.html) migh be required
+* Avoid **invalidation request** charges and unpredictable caching behavior using version numbers in file names or directory names for changes to take effect immediately (Only invalidation of index.html migh be required)
-* An invalidation path that includes the * wildcard counts as one path even if it causes CloudFront to invalidate thousands of files
+* An **invalidation request** path that includes the * wildcard counts as one path even if it causes CloudFront to invalidate thousands of files
-* CloudFront supports **Field Level Encryption**, so that the sensitive data can only be decrypted and viewed by certain components or services in the application stack
+* CloudFront supports **Field Level Encryption**, so that the sensitive data can only be decrypted and viewed by a few specific components or services that have access to the private key
 * To use **Field Level Ecryption**, the specific fields and encryption public key need to be configured in CloudFront
 * Use **signed URLs** for the following cases:
   * RTMP distribution.
-Signed cookies aren't supported for RTMP distributions.
+Signed cookies aren't supported for RTMP distributions
-  * Restrict access to individual files, for example, an installation download for your application.
+  * Restrict access to individual files, for example, an installation download for your application
-  * Users are using a client (for example, a custom HTTP client) that doesn't support cookies.
+  * Users are using a client (for example, a custom HTTP client) that doesn't support cookies
 * Use **signed cookies** for the following cases:
   * Provide access to multiple restricted files, for example, all of the files for a video in HLS format or all of the files in the subscribers' area of a website
   * You don't want to change your current URLs
-* Charges are applicable for -
+* **Charges** are applicable for -
   * Serving contents from edge locations
   * Transfering data to your origin, which includes DELETE, OPTIONS, PATCH, POST, and PUT requests
   * HTTPS requests